 There are no fillers in this food, hence the term “clean feed.”
 This is good for dogs with seizures because there aren’t any unnatural preservatives or artificial flavors that could trigger a dog with sensitivities.

 People who have dogs with such sensitivities mostly love this stuff.
-They’ve claimed better health for their pups with a sensitive stomach or different allergies.
+They’ve claimed better health for their pups with sensitive stomachs or different allergies.
 However, it doesn’t exactly smell the best.

 There is also the debate about grain-free food as it relates to heart disease and failure.
 As we are not vets, we strongly advise that any change in your pet’s diet go through your vet first.